<?xml version="1.0" encoding="UTF-8"?>

 <category><![CDATA[Past Events]]></category>

-<guid isPermaLink="false">http://forfoodssake.org/?p=5131</guid>
+<guid isPermaLink="false">https://forfoodssake.org/?p=5131</guid>

 <description><![CDATA[Want a new recipe for the holidays?
 Join us Saturday, December 10th at 7PM for a POT LUCK RECIPE SWAP $12 &#8211; BYOB and BYOD RESERVE HERE at the home of Founders Society Members Stephanie and Patrick Warren Send me your recipe info@forfoodssake.org .
 We&#8217;ll photograph the dish and throw it all into a pdf you can [...]]]></description>